afajardorodriguez/POLI-179-Project/README.md

 **Research Question:** How indicative are the Justices’ rhetoric/tone during Oral Argument to their decision?
 Can we understand the relationship between the types of questions the Justices raise and the way they are going to sequentially vote?

+In order to test this, we provide the necessary data and replication code here.